-County executive action.
+2. County executive action.
 The county executive shall, within a reasonable time of county board action, take action on the proposed rezone petition.
 The county executive may sign, refuse to sign or veto the rezone petition within the timelines described in s.
 59.17(6), Wis.
+Stats.

-Stats. (d) Conditions on rezone petitions.
+(e) Conditions on rezone petitions.

-The zoning committee may recommend 1. and the county board may adopt an ordinance effecting an amendment of the zoning district map containing conditions of approval that may necessary appropriate or to ensure be compliance with the requirements of the ordinance and/or consistency with applicable county comprehensive planning town and policies.
+1. The zoning committee may recommend and the county board may adopt an ordinance effecting an amendment of the zoning district map containing conditions of approval that may be appropriate or necessary to ensure compliance with the requirements of the ordinance and/or consistency with applicable town and county comprehensive planning policies.